Home » Shrimp Scampi with Spaghetti Squash (Creamy + Low-Carb)

-Shrimp Scampi with Spaghetti Squash (Low-Carb)
+Shrimp Scampi with Spaghetti Squash (Creamy + Low-Carb)

 This scampi is sure to become one of your favorite meals.

-We don’t know about you, but we typically avoid traditional scampis, mostly because they’re LOADED with calories, heavy cream and carbs.
-Because we believe it’s almost always possible to create a healthier version of a high calorie favorite (without sacrificing flavor), we decided to create this Shrimp & Spaghetti Squash Scampi.
+Because we believe it’s almost always possible to create a healthier version of any high calorie favorite (without sacrificing flavor), we decided to create this Shrimp & Spaghetti Squash Scampi.

 It’s made with fresh ingredients, a light sauce and tastes equally as delicious as it’s traditional counterpart.
 It’s one of those meals you don’t have to feel bad about indulging in and your family will gobble up in no time!